JackDotJS/minecraft-asset-extractor/README.md

 ### Q: what do i need to run it?
 A: Any version of Java 8 or newer.
 I personally recommend [AdoptOpenJDK](https://adoptopenjdk.net/).

+Additionally, this app will (should) run on all 3 of the major platforms: Windows, MacOS, and Linux.

 ### Q: what in the world do i need this for?
 A: This tool is mostly useful for Resource Pack developers, especially those looking to acquire Minecraft's default sound files.
 Other than that, uhhh idk lmao